George J. Stannard

-George Jerrison Stannard (October 20, 1820 – June 1, 1886) was a Vermont farmer, teacher, governmental official and Union general in the American Civil War.
+George Jerrison Stannard (October 20, 1820 – June 1, 1886) was a Vermont farmer, teacher, government official and Union general in the American Civil War.

 Early life

 Stannard was born in Georgia, Vermont, the son of Samuel Stannard and Rebecca (Petty) Stannard.
 He was educated in the public schools of Georgia, and attended academies in Georgia and Bakersfield.
 Stannard worked as a farmer, teacher, and foundry operator in St. Albans.
 Stannard also served as a noncommissioned officer during the Vermont militia's activation for the Upper Canada Rebellion in 1838.
 In 1856, he participated in organizing a new militia unit in St. Albans, the Ransom Guards, and was chosen as their first lieutenant.
 In 1858, he was selected as commander of the 4th Vermont Militia Regiment with the rank of colonel.